 The programme structure is designed to appeal to students with engineering, sciences or mathematics backgrounds, and is modular in format.
-It gives students the choice to specialise in one of the main areas of Solid Mechanics, Robotics and Automation, and Thermofluids and Combustion.
+It gives students the choice to specialise in one of the main areas of Computational Design & Engineering or Energy & Thermofluids.
 You will take modules that will align with your background, your choice of specialisation area and your project topic.

-A 90 credit research project is to be undertaken using our research activities and our state of the art facilities.
-Several high performance computing clusters owned by the university support a full spectrum of computational research.
-Our well equipped laboratories include a wide range of IC engines, heat transfer facilities, wind tunnels, an anechoic chamber, a UK CueSim Flight Simulator and France-Price Induction Jet engine test bench, and materials synthesis and characterisation labs.
-Nanotechnology research is further supported by the facilities and expertise provided by Nanoforce, a company directly associated with the School.
+A 90-credit research project is to be undertaken using our research activities and our state-ofthe-art facilities.
+Several high-performance computing clusters owned by the university support a full spectrum of computational research.
+Our well-equipped laboratories include a wide range of IC engines, heat transfer facilities, wind tunnels, an anechoic chamber, Flight Simulator, and materials synthesis and characterisation labs.

-The programme aims to prepare specialists with advanced skills in computational modelling, numerical and experimental techniques in one of the following areas of Mechanical Engineering: Solid Mechanics, Robotics and Automation or Thermofluids and Combustion.
+The programme aims to prepare specialists with advanced skills in computational modelling, numerical and experimental techniques in one of the following areas of Mechanical Engineering: Computational Design & Engineering or Energy & Thermofluids.
 Upon completing this programme you will be able to perform design and analysis of Mechanical Engineering systems in your chosen area and to develop novel computational and technology products for the Mechanical Engineering industries.